nouranhossamm/currency-conversion-app/README.md

 ## Features

-1.Currency Conversion: This application converting a given currency to another currency.
+1.Currency Conversion: Converting a given currency to another currency.

-2.Currency Comparison: This application can also compare between two currencies.
+2.Currency Comparison: Compare between two currencies.

-3.Favorite List: This application allowing add currencies you use often to your favourites.
+3.Favorite List: Allowing add currencies you use often to your favourites.

+4.Dynamic chart: